-The SI provides the resident with the following didactic learning opportunities:
+The SI provides the resident with the following didactic learning opportunities; allowing remote, online, electronic conferences, primary RACE, acceptable when necessary:

-- Formal conferences - Residents must attend formal teaching conferences, resident seminars, grand rounds sessions, medicine Journal Clubs, neurobiology classes, etc. Residents must participate in these activities an average of four times per month, regardless of their duty status; - Conferences given within a veterinary practice or hospital or at a medical school or medical teaching hospital are acceptable.
+- Formal conferences - Residents must attend/participate in formal teaching conferences such as resident seminars, grand rounds sessions, medicine journal clubs, neurobiology classes, etc. Residents must participate in these activities an average of four times per month, regardless of their duty status; - Conferences given within a veterinary practice or hospital or at a medical school or medical teaching hospital are acceptable.
 The RTP application should include the format and schedule of these conferences and presentations; - The resident must give at least three (3) presentations at a formal conference during their residency.
-A presentation may be given at least once per year or may consist of giving more than one presentation in any given year.
+Presentations may include lectures in departmental courses for veterinary students, grand rounds or morbidity and mortality rounds, whereby the presentation format is to a hospital-wide, multi-specialty audience.
+Presentations may also include those of research and manuscript findings, or seminars at regional (e.g. Midwest Veterinary Conference or Mid-Atlantic Veterinary Conference), state, national or international conferences, or participation in continuing education programs.
+Presentation at a formal conference does not include resident rounds (defined as a presentation to the institutional neurologists and/or resident-only audience) or presentations to veterinary school clubs.
+The resident may give a presentation at least once per year or more than one in any given year.
 Documentation of these presentations must be included in the resident's neurology credentials submission.
-A presentation at a regional (e.g. the Midwest Veterinary Conference or the Mid-Atlantic Veterinary Conference), state, or national meeting may substitute for this presentation; a copy of the program must be included in the neurology credentials packet of the resident; - Electronic /Online / Digital opportunities (seminars, conferences, neurology specific continuing education, neuropathology courses, Journal Club conferences, etc.) may be utilized as preapproved by the Neurology RTC.
+A copy of the presentation program must be included in the neurology credentials packet of the resident; - Electronic /Online / Digital opportunities (seminars, conferences, neurology specific continuing education, neuropathology courses, Journal Club conferences, etc.) may be utilized as preapproved by the Neurology RTC.
 The format and schedule of these conferences and presentations should be included in the written proposal to the Neurology RTC

-Continuing education conferences

-Residents must attend at least one state, regional, national, or international veterinary medical or human medical continuing education conference (ACVIM Neuroscience Course (Brain Camp) would qualify) during their residency.
+- Continuing education conferences - Residents must attend/participate in at least one state, regional, national, or international veterinary medical or human medical continuing education conference (ACVIM Neuroscience Course (Brain Camp) would qualify) during their residency.
+Remote attendance at these conferences is permitted.
 Documentation of attendance at the conference must be included in the neurology credentials packet of the resident.